 The simplest gifts are the tangible kind, the ones you order online and have shipped or that you buy in a store and wrap up.

 Timex makes awesome-looking and durable yet affordable watches.
 Choose from their wide variety by narrowing down the search: Fabric, metal, or leather band?
 Digital or analog?
 Simple or fully loaded: waterproof, with a stopwatch feature, alarm, timer, heart-rate monitor, and chronometer?
-They range in price from about $23 up to $350.

 Our choice for a 17 year old is the Timex Men's Expedition Field Chronograph Watch.
 You can choose a leather or fabric strap.
 The watch has a retro, rugged look that a young man will enjoy.

 It’s water resistant down to 100 meters, and so it will work for swimming.
 It also comes with a date window and an Indiglo night light so you can read it even in the dark.
 The chronograph feature allows the wearer to track minutes, seconds, and fractions of a second.
 The teen will never use the tachymeter, but it looks cool.

 If your teen is sprouting facial hair, an old-style shaving kit might be just the thing.
 For a teen, a generic razor blade or electric razor makes a most unexciting gift.
 But an old-style shaving kit is different: It will help your teen embrace and feel pride in the ritual of shaving and learn to take care of his face.